BOI Reporting in 2026: Current Status for Wyoming LLCs

 31 CFR 1010.380(d)(1)-(2)

 The Corporate Transparency Act establishes significant penalties for non-compliance under 31 USC 5336(h).
-Civil penalties include fines of up to $500 per day for each day a violation continues, with no statutory cap.
+Civil penalties include fines of up to $500 per day for each day a violation continues, inflation-adjusted to $591 per day, with no statutory cap.
 Criminal penalties apply to willful violations: providing false or fraudulent beneficial ownership information, or willfully failing to file a required report, can result in criminal fines of up to $10,000 and imprisonment of up to two years.
 Senior officers of reporting companies may be held liable for the company's failure to file.
 Additionally, any person who knowingly discloses or uses BOI information for unauthorized purposes faces the same penalty structure.
 As of the March 2025 IFR, these penalties apply only to foreign reporting companies that fail to meet their obligations.
 Domestic companies currently have no filing obligation and therefore face no penalties.
 If FinCEN reimposes domestic requirements through future rulemaking, these penalties would apply to domestic entities from the new compliance deadline forward.

 31 USC 5336(h)(1)-(3)